aravindhank11/ODI-Match-Win-Prediction/README.md

-A Python GUI Application predicting the winner of ODI Cricket matches at 80% accuracy taking into account every player’s affinity to ground, recent form and performances against opposition.
+﻿A Python GUI Application predicting the winner of ODI Cricket matches at 80% accuracy taking into account every player’s affinity to ground, recent form and performances against opposition.

 ## Objective -
 The very interest towards the cricket matches and the anticipation towards knowing the result beforehand to avoid edge-seating situations triggered us to come up with a Win Predictor model for ODI matches.